gr33pp/BattleX/Writeups/BattleX_CTF_machine2.md

 127.0.0.1; sleep 5
 ```

-After several trials of several techniques of chaining commands, I found the one that works.
+After several trials of techniques, I found the one that works.

 ```
 127.0.0.1 `sleep 5`